Zip Codes: 91401, 91042, 91403, 91404, 91405

 Midtown Santa Monica

 Situated primarily to the east of the downtown area, Midtown Santa Monica stretches from 14th street to Centinela on its west and east borders, and from Wilshire Boulevard to Olympic Boulevard at its north and south borders.
 Alternating between wide commercial thoroughfares and quieter residential streets, Midtown is less congested than many other parts of the city.
 Very few of the Craftsman and Victorian homes that were common in the early years of the city can be found today.
 In the 1940’s these were replaced by California Bungalows, many of which were then also replaced by four and five unit condominium complexes.
-Homes in this area commonly sell in the range of $750K to $1.5M.
+Homes in this area commonly sell in the range of $1.5M to 3M for single family homes.
+However there are plenty of condos to be had for under $1M.

 The Pico district is a corridor that straddles the 10 freeway, Lincoln Boulevard on the west, Centinela Avenue on the east, Olympic Ave to the north and Pico Boulevard to the south.
 Santa Monica High School and Santa Monica College are both in the Pico district.
 Pico, which has historically been the most ethnically diverse area of Santa Monica, is known for its farmers’ market, record stores, restaurants and clothing boutiques.

 Sunset Park is a residential neighborhood located between Pico Boulevard and the southern city limits and Lincoln Boulevard and eastern city limits.
 It is composed primarily of single-family residences, most of which are small one-story homes from the 1940s built for workers at the Douglas Aircraft Factory.
 Although the Douglas Aircraft factory is long gone, its legacy is the Santa Monica Airport, one of the busiest single-runway airports in the nation.
-Renovated, updated, or rebuilt homes in this areas range in price between $850K to $1.7 million.
+Renovated, updated, or rebuilt homes in this areas range in price between $1 - $3 million.

 There is so much to do and see in Santa Monica, only a small fraction of which are mentioned here.
 Suffice to say, this list could go and on.
 For shopping, Santa Monica has three main districts, Montana Avenue (north), Downtown, and Main Street on the south end of the city and each has its own unique character.
 Beyond shopping, there are places all over Santa Monica that offer something special and attract locals and out-of-towners alike.